 To Mazda, the perfect driver’s car is one that seamlessly connects the driver to the car.
 Jinba Ittai – a Japanese phrase that translates to the relationship developed between a horse and rider – is at the core of every Mazda vehicle.

-Mazda’s Active Driving Display, which is an exclusive feature in the mainstream compact segment, helps keep the driver’s eyes on the road by presenting relevant information right in the driver’s view – much like a fighter pilot.
+Mazda’s Active Driving Display helps keep the driver’s eyes on the road by presenting relevant information right in the driver’s view – much like a fighter pilot.

-Also available on the 2017 Mazda3 is the Traffic Sign Recognition System (TSR), which is new to Mazda’s compact sedan and five-door.
+Also available is the Traffic Sign Recognition System (TSR).
 Using the Forward Sensing Camera, this feature constantly detects and identifies speed limit, no entry signs and stop signs to better inform the driver of what’s ahead.
 This encourages safer driving and helps the driver always feel confident by preventing speed signs from being overlooked.

 Just as a horse and rider connect through tactical response, Mazda engineers want the driver to become one with the vehicle.
 All of these details matter because, engineered into every Mazda, is an adherence to the philosophy that driving matters.